 It’s that time of year when nature is on the move and sprouting across Minnesota.
 A good pair of binoculars can help you tune in to nature and observe up-close the plants, birds and other animals you see around your neighborhood.
 Whether you are dusting off your old pair of binoculars, borrowing or buying some, there are some issues and adjustments to keep in mind.
-In a short video, Dr. Rob Blair, an Extension wildlife specialist, lays out some things to help you choose and use your binoculars like a pro.

 How much should you spend?